SamuelLozanoJuarez/MetaEnrichNet/README.md

 No installation beyond those described in the Requirements section is necessary.
 It is enough to download the `MetaEnrichNet_app.R` script and its attached files.

+You can access the code and other materials in the [https://github.com/SamuelLozanoJuarez/MetaEnrichNet](https://github.com/SamuelLozanoJuarez/MetaEnrichNet) repository.

 ### Running the App
 > [!TIP] If you are using **RStudio**, you can click the `Run App` option to run the app in its built-in browser.